Midtrans/advanced-faq-site/faq-general.md

 ### I used Midtrans provided CMS plugin/module, but found that it does not exactly suit my specific needs.
 Can Midtrans help change the plugin/module?{docsify-ignore}
 Midtrans provides easy-to-install popular CMS plugin/module to cover general merchant use-cases and some advanced features.
 We will try our best to cover use-cases that are generally needed by most merchants.

 However, please note that any of the CMS module is developed as-is and without any warranty (MIT licensed, see the License file).
-As every use-case is unique and different, there is no warranty to cover all merchant-specific needs.
-There is no one-fits-all solution.
+As every use-case may be unique and different for each merchant, there is no warranty to cover every merchant-specific needs.
+There is no one-fits-all solution unfortunately.

 Midtrans publishes open-source code of the modules.
 Your development team should be able to further develop or use it depending on your customization needs.
-Fulfilling your specific use cases should be their responsibility.
+Fulfilling your specific use cases should fall in to their scope.

-Midtrans however is fully responsible for payment API service (not CMS plugin/module, but API).
+Midtrans however is fully responsible for payment API service (not the CMS plugin/module, but the API).
 You can let us know if there is any feedback for us related to the API.
 We will also consider implementing feedback for CMS plugin/module if the feedback is beneficial to general use-cases.

 ### I am using Midtrans provided CMS plugin/module.
 But I encounter an issue.
 Can Midtrans help?{docsify-ignore}
 Since the plugin/module and the CMS is hosted on the merchant's infrastructure, Midtrans may not be able to check it directly.